Skip to main content

 note

-If you want to follow this guide, disable Server-Side Rendering (SSR) and Static Site Generation (SSG/Prerendering) when creating new Angular app!
+Disable Server-Side Rendering (SSR) and Static Site Generation (SSG/Prerendering) when the Angular CLI prompts you during project creation.

 cd my-angular-richtext-app

-Install dependencies and start the dev server.
-For this, use the yarn package manager:
+Install dependencies and start the dev server with the yarn package manager:

 yarn